spinnaker/spinnaker.github.io/reference/managed-delivery/resource-status/index.md

 If a drift is detected, the status will change to [Diff](/reference/managed-delivery/resource-status/#diff).
 If no drift is detected, the status will change to [Happy](/reference/managed-delivery/resource-status/#unhappy).

-### Unknown
-{%
-  include
-  figure
-  image_path="./resource-status-unknown.png"
-  caption="Example of a resource with the Unknown status"
-%}

-When a resource has an Unknown status, it means Spinnaker was unable to determine the current status for some reason.
-Because the status is unknown, it's tough to tell by the status alone whether something is *wrong*, or just unexpected.

-After encountering this status, Spinnaker will continue trying to check the resource for its status and may eventually succeed.
-If it does, the resource will transition to whatever status is applicable at that time.

-If you see this status, it's probably best to investigate the current state of the resource manually and double check that nothing is broken.
-If you decide manual intervention is needed to remedy any issues you might discover, you can temporarily pause management on the Config view for your app.

 ### Error
 {%
   include